gauthamchettiar/gauthamchettiar.github.io/_posts/2019-06-11-golang-explained-to-python-developer-p1.md

 }
 ```

-That truely ends Part 1 of the series.
+That truely concludes Part 1 of the series.

 I would love your feedback, find my details at the bottom of this page and feel free to contact me anytime!